Pack These Camping Essentials & Rest Easy…

 Sitting on the ground sucks.

-I’ve done it many times on minimalist camping and backpacking trips because chairs are too heavy and bulky for such trips.
+I’ve done it many times on minimalist camping and backpacking trips.

 But NOT for car camping.

-So make some trunk space for a good camping chair or two.
+If you’re taking a vehicle to get there, make some trunk space for a good camping chair or two.

-Your butt and back will thank you.
+Your butt will thank you!

 9. Lots Of Firewood